conductor, artistic partner

 Klaus Mäkelä

 Klaus Mäkelä has held the position of chief conductor of the Oslo Philharmonic Orchestra since 2020 and music director of Orchestre de Paris since 2021.
 As artistic partner to the Concertgebouw Orchestra since 2022 he will assume the title of chief conductor in 2027.
+In addition, the Chicago Symphony Orchestra appointed him music director with effect from the 2027-28 season.

 As a cellist Mäkelä partners with members of the Oslo Philharmonic, Orchestre de Paris and Concertgebouw Orchestra for occasional programmes and each summer performs at the Verbier Festival in chamber music concerts.